ABP News

 ABP News is an Indian Hindi-language free-to-air television news channel owned by ABP Group.
-The news channel was launched in 1998 originally as STAR News before being acquired by ABP Group.
+Initially launched as Star News in 1998, it was later acquired by the ABP Group (ABP).

 It won the Best Hindi News Channel award in the 21st edition of the Indian Television Academy Awards in 2022.

-The channel has been accused by protestors for being partial and supporting the ideology of the ruling government.
+The channel has been criticised for being biased and aligning with Hindutva, the ideology of the ruling Bharatiya Janata Party (BJP) government.
+It has been considered to be a part of "Godi media".